QUICK GUIDE TO LETTING PROPERTY

-- Check the RTB Website
+- Check the disputes on the RTB Website

-- If you are using a lease give the tenant a copy of a lease agreement to look over, explain the contents and ask them to be sure that they understand it and are willing to comply with each item.
+- If you are using a lease give the tenant a copy of the lease agreement to look over, explain the contents and ask them to be sure that they understand it and are willing to comply with each item.

 - Take the deposit and give the tenant a receipt.

 - Photograph, video or itemise everything in the property and its condition and organise to have the tenant inspect and then sign this inventory prior to them moving in.
 Ensure that everything is in working order.

 - Organise to get the appropriate lease agreement signed and witnessed and the RTB registration form filled out if required.

 - If the tenancy is under the Residential Tenancies Acts register it within one month with the Residential Tenancies Board for a fee of €90; if registered after one month it will cost €180.
 This can be done online at www.rtb.ie or by completing a paper based form and posting it to them.

 - Give the tenant a contact phone number in case of any problems and a payments receipt book and get a signed receipt.

 - Make sure that the tenant is clear on when the rent is due and how much must be paid.
 Organise a time when the landlord can collect it, or give details of the bank account and ensure that this is documented and signed.

 - Change the gas, electricity, water bills out of the landlords name and into the tenant’s name if they are to be liable.